bevyengine/bevy-website/content/learn/migration-guides/0.11-0.12/_index.md

     <div class="migration-guide-area-tag">Rendering</div>
 </div>

-manual implementations of `AsBindGroup` will need to be adjusted, the changes are pretty straightforward and can be seen in the diff for e.g. the `texture_binding_array` example.
+Manual implementations of `AsBindGroup` will need to be adjusted, the changes are pretty straightforward and can be seen in the diff for e.g. the `texture_binding_array` example.

 ### [Detect cubemap for dds textures](https://github.com/bevyengine/bevy/pull/10222)